rust-embedded/book/src/portability/index.md

 ### HAL implementation

-A HAL implementation provides the interfacing between the hardware and and the users of the HAL traits.
+A HAL implementation provides the interfacing between the hardware and the users of the HAL traits.
 Typical implementations consist of three parts:
 * One or more hardware specific types
 * Functions to create and initialize such a type, often providing various configuration options (speed, operation mode, use pins, etc.)
 * one or more `trait` `impl` of **embedded-hal** traits for that type